CommonLoon102/restunts-bb11/readme.md

 Turbo Debugger is preconfigured to automatically find and show the source code.
 Setting breakpoints, stepping etc works.
 The TD configuration file is stored in stunts\tdconfig.td.

-## Faster builds with TASM32

-Restunts builds per default with TASMX using dosbox but can be changed to using the native TASM32 executable by using option `/DASSEMBLER=tasm32` before the target name E.g. to build faster with TASM32 of Restunts, type

-	make /DASSEMBLER=tasm32 restunts

-but beware: `/DCONFIG=debug` is not useable with `/DASSEMBLER=tasm32`

-## Using native wlink for linking

-Restunts links per default with TLINK using dosbox but that can changed to using the native WLINK executable by using option `/DLINKER=wlink` before the target name E.g. to build Restunts with wlink, type

-	make /DLINKER=wlink restunts

-but beware: `/DCONFIG=debug` is not useable with `/DLINKER=wlink`

 ## Notes about the toolchain